blauwiggle/ap-cpp/README.md

 ## Prerequisites

 There are a few prerequisites that have to be met to build the exercises.
 Before you install them, first check which one is probably already installed on your system.
 I generally recommend you also use Visual Studio Code.
 Compiler wise: GCC is available on most Linux distributions without additional install steps, Clang is already installed on Mac if you have XCode, on windows, you can install either GCC or Clang.
-So if you have issues there are more people which may have experienced similar issues and can help you.

 ### CMake